 - High risk: Men with more than one relative who was affected at an early age

-If you choose to be tested, one or both of the following tests may be recommended:
+If you choose to be tested, the following tests may be recommended:

-- Prostate specific antigen (PSA)—this is a blood test that measures the level of PSA in the blood.
+- Prostate specific antigen (PSA)—blood test that measures the level of PSA in the blood

-- Digital rectal exam (DRE)—part of a physical exam the doctor performs to examine the prostate gland
+- Digital rectal exam (DRE)—part of a physical exam that the health practitioner performs to examine the prostate gland

 Recommendations: Ages 50 to 75 | Over age 75

-- The U.S. Preventive Services Task Force (USPSTF) advises against PSA screening in healthy men, concluding that screening does not improve survival rates for prostate cancer for healthy men.
+- The U.S. Preventive Services Task Force (USPSTF) advises against PSA screening in men of any age, concluding that screening does not improve survival rates for prostate cancer for healthy men.
 The decision is based on the harm that can come from diagnoses that lead to false-positive test results or harm from the treatment of cases that are slow-growing and non-lethal.
-However, the USPSTF recommendation is at odds with many other major health organizations.
-Such inconsistencies make it important for men to consider their age, overall health, individual prostate cancer risks, and what they would do if they received a positive prostate screening result.

-- The American Cancer Society (ACS) emphasizes that men should not be screened until they have been informed about the uncertainties, risks and benefits of prostate screening.
-The organization recommends that men 50 years of age and older, with average risk and a life expectancy of at least 10 years be offered both a PSA test and DRE each year.
+- The American Cancer Society (ACS) recommends screening for men 50 years of age and older, with average risk and a life expectancy of at least 10 years who choose to be screened.
 The ACS recommends earlier testing for higher-risk groups.
 If you are in one of these groups, you may want to consider ongoing testing or starting it now.

 - If you are African American or have a father or brother who was diagnosed before they were 65, you should begin testing now if you didn't start at the recommended age of 45.